aeris170/DoaEngine/README.md

 # DoaEngine
 DoaEngine is a project that is intended to assist writing games in 2D space using the Java programming language.
-It is build upon Sun Microsystem's Graphics Context, which then refactored to "AWT Graphics".
+It is built upon the Sun Microsystem's Graphics Context, which is then refactored to "AWT Graphics".